TheProfs/bitpaper-api-docs/source/index.html.md

 </aside>

 <aside class="warning">
-  Creating a paper also charges it to your account.
+  Creating a paper with the production API token also charges it to your account.
 </aside>

-## Accessing created papers
+## Access a Paper

 Created papers contain URLs which can be used to redirect to them.